makersacademy/chitter-challenge/designs/users_model_repository_class_design_recipe.md

   def find(id)
     # Executes the SQL query:
     # SELECT id, name, username, email FROM users WHERE id = $1;

     # Returns a single User object.
   end

-  # Gets a single record by its username
-  # One argument: the username
-  def find_by_username(username)
-    # Executes the SQL query:
-    # SELECT id, name, username, email FROM users WHERE username = $1;

-    # Returns a single User object.
-  end